Haivision/srt/docs/API/API-socket-options.md

 Sets the transmission type for the socket, in particular, setting this option sets multiple other parameters to their default values as required for a particular transmission type.
-This set the following options to their defaults in particular mode:
+This sets the following options to their defaults in particular mode:

 * [`SRTO_CONGESTION`](#SRTO_CONGESTION)